AndrewC776/paraflow-project-1814f164/README.md

 # Flashscore UI设计

-This is a UI design project exported from Paraflow.
+This is a UI design project exported from Paraflow .
+This project Follow live football and basketball matches, results, tables and detailed statistics.
+Jogos de Hoje provides comprehensive coverage of Brazilian and international competitions.

 ## Project Structure